rschristopher/ischristtrue.com/src/modern-views/free-will.md

 ### Weakness in Synergism

-Arminian synergism, which is similar to the Roman Catholic view of synergism contains plenty of scriptural counterexamples.
-Again, all that is needed is one counterexample to falsify a given interpretation.
+Arminian synergism, which is similar to the Roman Catholic view of synergism, contains plenty of scriptural support.
+However, all that is needed is one counterexample to falsify a given interpretation.

 Risks of semi-pelegianism, pelegianism more generally, and even deism -- a slippery slope into the horrors of the postmodern "enlightenment" that denies God, truth, morality, and any defensible epistemology -- leaving man devoured and disintegrated into the dark waters of chaos, unable to justify any such thing as goodness or even hope.